 Max Stahl in the Ex Brian Muir FX Holden.
 I was the working with Ray Eldershaw and we had this car to look after when Brian drove it.

-The ex Don Swanton Lotus II from Victoria.
+The ex Don Swanton Lotus XI from Victoria.
 Tom Corcoran owned it we had it at the garage.

 Some of my Pit Crew memorabilia from those great days of Aussie Road Racing at Mt Panorama Bathurst.

 From those early first early meetings at Warwick Farm.